setyotw/VRPTWD_instances/README.md

 * [Kuo et al. (2022)](https://doi.org/10.1016/j.eswa.2021.116264)

 ## License
-This software is licensed under the MIT License.
+This software is licensed under the Creative Commons Legal Code CC0 1.0 Universal License.
 See file LICENSE for more information.